-Let’s be real… teens do have a knack for being just a little ego-centric… I couldn’t be that off in my assessment of her new shift in “attitude”.
+Let’s be real… teens do have a knack for being just a little ego-centric.
+I couldn’t have been that off in my assessment of her new shift in attitude.
 Right?

-Maybe… or I could have slammed a door on our relationship… even if just temporarily.
+In this case, I could have slammed a door on our relationship.
+Even if just temporarily.

 Fortunately, this is not how the interaction went down.
 Praise God!